Top Soft Skills to Put on a CV in 2025 and How to List Them Effectively

 • Advice on integrating soft skills for various career stages.

-If you want to update or create a new CV, explore our diverse collection of CV templates to help you streamline your application
+If you want to update or create a new CV, explore our diverse collection of professional CV templates to help you streamline your application.

 What are soft skills?

-For more information about different types of skills, refer to the blog on what skills to put on a CV in 2024.
+For more information about different types of skills, refer to the blog on what key skills to put on a CV.

-Should you include soft skills on a CV?
+Why you should list soft skills on a CV

-Top 10 soft skills to include on a CV
+Top soft skills to include on a CVTop 10 soft skills to include on a CV

 1. Communication